Elements of Art Exit Tickets

 Exit Slips: Teacher Directions

-There are a couple different ways to use these exit slips, whether it be at the end of a lesson or a unit of study.
-For example, you could pre-select a slip.
-Then, give everyone the same prompt to complete during the last few minutes of class.
-So, if you’re teaching your 4th graders about shading, you might consider selecting the exit ticket where students use a pencil, a marker, and a colored pencil to create a 5-point value scale.
+So, if you’re teaching your 4th graders about shading, you might consider picking the exit ticket where students use a pencil, a marker, and a colored pencil to create a 5-point value scale.

-Or maybe you’ve just completed a unit about geometric shapes with kindergarten and you want your students to demonstrate they understood the concept.
-You might want to photocopy the five exit tickets that begin with, “Draw things shaped like a(n)____.”
+You could photocopy the 5 exit tickets related to the element of art called “form” that begin with, “Draw things shaped like a(n)____.”
 Then give each student at a table a different ticket.
 This way you know they’re drawing original ideas and not looking at their neighbor’s paper.

 Elements of Art Exit Ticket Examples